retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/clustering_2.svg

-In example above we can see that clusters 0 and 7 have relatively high convertion rates to purchase comparing to other clusters (CR: 'payment_done').
-Interestingly, cluster 4 has very high convertion to visit 'cart' (same as clusters 0 and 7) but don't have any convertions to 'payment_done'.
+In example above we can see that clusters 4 and 5 have relatively high conversion rates to purchase comparing to other clusters (CR: 'payment_done').
+Interestingly, cluster 0 has very high conversion to visit 'cart' (same as clusters 4 and 5) but don't have any conversions to 'payment_done'.
 This must be cluster of users who reach the cart but get lost somewhere between cart and payment_done.
 This way we can immediately start buiding our intuition about resulting clusters.